 The unpolarized PDF is defined as

-where $|P\rangle$ denotes the ground state of a nucleon or a multi-nucleon system with momentum $P$, $x$ is the momentum fraction carried by the quark, $\mu$ is the renormalization scale and $\xi^\pm=(\xi^t\pm \xi^z)/\sqrt{2}$ are light-cone coordinates.
+where $|P\rangle$ denotes the ground state of a nucleon or a multinucleon system with momentum $P$, $x$ is the momentum fraction carried by the quark, $\mu$ is the renormalization scale and $\xi^\pm=(\xi^t\pm \xi^z)/\sqrt{2}$ are light-cone coordinates.
 The Wilson line along the light-cone direction

-is introduced to ensure gauge invariance of the non-local quark bilinear correlator.
+is introduced to ensure gauge invariance of the nonlocal quark bilinear correlator.

 The PDF involves real-time dependence and cannot be directly accessed on the lattice.
-However, according to LaMET, one can start from the calculation the quasi-PDF, which takes the following form
+However, according to LaMET, one can start from the calculation of the quasi-PDF, which takes the following form:

-where the matrix element on the r.h.s. is often called the quasi-light-front (quasi-LF) correlation, $P_z$ representing the momentum of a nucleon or a multi-nucleon system along $z$-direction. $\Gamma$ can be chosen as $\gamma_t$ or $\gamma_z$ for unpolarized quark quasi-PDFs.
-In this work, we choose $\Gamma=\gamma_t$, which is free from operator mixing with scalar quark quasi-PDF operator~\cite{Constantinou:2017sej, Green:2017xeu,Chen:2017mie}.
+where the matrix element on the rhs is often called the quasi-light-front (quasi-LF) correlation. $P_z$ represents the momentum of a nucleon or a multinucleon system along the $z$ direction. $\Gamma$ can be chosen as $\gamma_t$ or $\gamma_z$ for unpolarized quark quasi-PDFs.
+In this work, we choose $\Gamma=\gamma_t$, which is free from operator mixing with a scalar quark quasi-PDF operator~\cite{Constantinou:2017sej, Green:2017xeu,Chen:2017mie}.
 The relation between the quasi-PDF and the light-cone PDF is given by a factorization formula